toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 - Simple Parallel	data 0xF
 - Simple Parallel	data 0xB

-It is important if you are reading Q4-Q7 or Q7-Q4.
+It is important if you are reading Q4-Q7 or Q7-Q4 (configured in the Simple Parallel plugin).

 ### Pins S0, S1, S2 on 8088 CPU
 5 pins are read.
 The 8088 CPU is always in 'maximum' mode meaning that pin 25 is always "S0" and never used as "DEN" pin (see CPU schematics for reference).